Best Turntable in 2023

-Unfortunately, to maintain decent sound quality for a low price, this Bluetooth turntable had to be built with subpar materials.
-While it’s probably the best cheap turntable, the AT-LP60XBT might feel a tad too cheap to the touch.
 Thin plastic is the predominant ingredient in the casing, which makes the device extremely lightweight - picking it up feels like playing with a toy.
-Not that this has a negative impact on the turntable’s performance, mind you, but it might be a turnoff for users who prefer sturdier design.
+Not that this hurts the turntable’s performance, but it might be a turnoff for users who prefer sturdier designs.

-The platter itself is made of aluminum and comes with a dual magnet cartridge.
+The platter is made of aluminum and comes with a dual magnet cartridge.
 This is a record player with Bluetooth connectivity, allowing you to pair it with speakers or headphones.
 The built-in phono equalizer function alleviates the need for an external phono stage/preamp, but you can still connect one if you have it.
 For wired connections, a detachable RCA output cable is included as well.

 Like any budget record player worth its salt, the AT-LP60XBT plays both 33 ⅓ and 45 RPM records, as there is a 45 RPM adapter included in the box, along with a plastic dust cover.

 While design concessions have obviously been made, this turntable sounds better than a device this affordable has any right to.
 The presentation is spot-on, with warm sound and proper fidelity.
 It might sound slightly subpar when it comes to lower frequencies due to the built-in equalizer.

 The main strength of this Audio Technica turntable is the balance of pricing and quality, as you can find the AT-LP60XBT for as low as $199 on Amazon.

-The Audio-Technica AT-LP60XBT combines excellent sound quality and Bluetooth connectivity with relatively low pricing to make a turntable ideal for beginners and frugal listeners.
+The Audio-Technica AT-LP60XBT combines excellent sound quality and Bluetooth connectivity with relatively low pricing to make a turntable ideal for beginners.